 The primary culprit in rat sneezing infection is a pathogen known as Mycoplasma pulmonis.
-This is a commensal bacterium that populates the respiratory tract and can be present without causing disease.
+This commensal bacterium populates the respiratory tract and can be present without causing disease.

 It is the overgrowth of Mycoplasma that is associated with pathology.
-As it rapidly spikes in population the trachea and nasal sinuses of your pet rat, the bacterium then upgrades to an inflammation, which ultimately leads to a buildup of respiratory secretions (mucous).
-This causes the affected rats to sneeze and, in some cases, start to breath faster than normal.
+As it rapidly spikes in the population of your pet rat’s trachea and nasal sinuses, the bacterium then upgrades to inflammation, leading to a buildup of respiratory secretions (mucous).
+This causes the affected rats to sneeze and, in some cases, to breathe faster than usual.

 So My Rat Just Has A Cold?

 Not really.
-Whilst Mycoplasma alone is often limited to upper respiratory tract infections, it can cause pneumonia if other viruses or bacteria are present.
+While Mycoplasma alone is often limited to upper respiratory tract infections, it can cause pneumonia if other viruses or bacteria are present.

-Pneumonia is the term used to describe infection (and often inflammation infection) of the lungs, and a broad variety of other viruses and bacteria in rats can work in conjunction with Mycoplasma, to cause this.
+Pneumonia is the term used to describe a lung infection (and often inflammation).
+A wide variety of other viruses and bacteria in rats can work with Mycoplasma to cause this.

 The Main Pathogens Are:

-- Corynebacterium – a gram-positive bacteria that can trigger lung abscesses.
+Corynebacterium – is a gram-positive bacteria that can trigger lung abscesses.

-- Streptococcus – another gram-positive bacterium.
-Humans are carriers and can transmit this to rats, and it can lead to pneumonia, fluid accumulation around the heart and in the lungs, as well as middle ear infections in rats.
+Streptococcus – another gram-positive bacterium.
+Humans are carriers and can transmit this to rats, leading to pneumonia, fluid accumulation around the heart and in the lungs, and middle ear infections in rats.

-- Sialdodacryoadenitis virus (SADV) – a coronavirus that can cause sneezing and conjunctivitis.
+Sialdodacryoadenitis virus (SADV) – is a coronavirus that can cause sneezing and conjunctivitis.

-- Klebsiella – a gram negative bacteria that is evident in healthy rats.
-It can cause abscesses in a number of organs.
+Klebsiella – is a gram-negative bacteria that is evident in healthy rats.
+It can cause abscesses in several organs.

 Can I Treat a Sneezing Rat?

-Some rats can be treated and not take up to several months to a year to get well, whilst others can take a few days to a couple of weeks.
+Some rats can be treated and not take up to several months to a year to get well, while others can take a few days to a couple weeks.

-The chronicity and severity of the infection depends on multiple factors, so supporting your rat’s immune system is a great way to give them the best chance of a long, happy life.
+The chronicity and severity of the infection depend on multiple factors, so supporting your rat’s immune system is a great way to give them the best chance of a long, happy life.